shanecelis/bevy_minibuffer/README.md

 }
 ```

-## `UniversalArgActs`
+## Universal argument acts
 <img align="right" src="https://github.com/user-attachments/assets/a227b529-ba66-403d-a984-5f4c7ac1d5b2"/>

-Provides a univeral argument that acts can use by accessing the
+`UniversalArgActs` provides a univeral argument that acts can use by accessing
-`Res<UniveralArg>`.
+the resource `Res<UniveralArg>`.
 It simply holds an option of a signed number.

 ``` rust ignore
 pub struct UniversalArg(pub Option<i32>);